 END OF TIME

-A cross-border project between science and art.
+A cross-border project

 A selection of recorded interviews with some of the world's most prominent neuroscientist in a musical and poetic interpretation of the latest scientific knowledge about consciousness, death and electrical cascades into the collapsing brain.

 "After the heart has stopped beating, the activity in the brain increase to something like full alertness for several minutes.
 Nobel laureate Arvid Carlsson wonder if that time can be experienced as an eternity."

 A chamber music concert about the death by the composers Jonas S Bohlin and Johan Ullén.
 Text and recitation Lotta Erikson.

 People who experienced the so-called near-death experiences describe similar experiences regardless of culture, religion or descent.
 Feelings of harmony, euphoria and well-being are predominant.